danielpiesik/book-store/README.md

 # Bookstore

-Bookstore is a simple application for buying books.
+The Bookstore is a simple application for buying books.
-A user of application can create an account, and after login he has read access to books, and he is able to create an order.
+A user of the application can create an account, and after login, he has read access to books, and he is able to create an order.
-The admin can manage of books and he can create another admin account.
+The admin can manage books and he can create another admin account.

 This is a recruitment task.